partykit/partykit/apps/docs/src/content/docs/examples/app-examples/live-polls-app.md

     badge: New
 ---

-A real-time poll app consisting of two pages: a form (SSR)
+A real-time poll app built wit hNext.js and PartyKit.
+It consists of two pages: a form (SSR)

 ![poll form](../../../../assets/tutorials/add-partykit-to-a-nextjs-app/page1-1.png)

-and a poll (client-side rendered)
+and a real-time poll (client-side rendered)

 ![live poll page](../../../../assets/tutorials/add-partykit-to-a-nextjs-app/page1-2.png)

+The repository also includes a PR with authentication.

 ## Explore